 Panes talk to each other via Tokio channels.
 An agent's output streams into another pane's input.
 Build reactive pipelines — agent A's result triggers agent B. Visual connection indicators show active data flows.

-Monitor sub-agents spawned by your primary agent.
+Track every agent delegation chain for complete decision traceability.
 JSONL stream parsing surfaces every subagent's activity in a dedicated pane view.
-See multi-level agent hierarchies in real time.
+See multi-level agent hierarchies — no autonomous chain goes unmonitored.

-A persistent agent configuration manager.
-Define working directory, Soul identity, AgentMD, MCP config, skills, and environment variables per agent.
-SQLite-backed with auto-start, crash-restart, and one-click launch for any provider.
+Policy-driven agent configuration manager.
+Define approved working directories, tools, MCP configs, skills, and environment variables per agent.
+SQLite-backed with auto-start, crash-restart, and one-click launch.
+Only approved agents run.

 Your agents run on your machine.
-No cloud sandbox, no waiting for results.
-Full visibility into every tool call, file write, and network request as it happens.
-Your data never leaves your machine.
+Zero telemetry, zero phone-home, zero cloud dependency.
+Full visibility into every tool call, file write, and network request.
+Air-gap ready — no internet connection required to operate.

-Dedicated sysinfo pane with real-time CPU, memory, and network graphs via Recharts.
+Real-time compliance monitoring and resource accountability.
+Dedicated sysinfo pane with CPU, memory, and network graphs.
 Live status bar with uptime counter, per-pane stats, and agent activity indicators.

 Syntax-highlighted code preview pane.
 Authentic terminal emulation via xterm.js + portable-pty.
 Per-pane zoom, font size, transparency, and theme.
 Shell integration across bash, zsh, fish, pwsh.